Hendrix-CS/csci151/labs/javafx.md

 Now you will make additions to this demo, to solidify your understanding from the earlier steps and learn the particulars of animation.

+### Step 8.1 - Start and Stop Buttons

-1. Add two Buttons to the GUI that will Start and Stop the AnimationTimer.
-You will need to add two functions to the DemoController with an @FXML annotation, and map the buttons to these functions.
+Add two Buttons to the GUI that will Start and Stop the AnimationTimer.
+You will need to add two functions to the DemoController with @FXML annotations, and map the buttons to these functions.
 These functions should call `clock.start()` and `clock.stop` respectively.

+### Step 8.2 - Add New Balls

-1. Allow the `Pane` in DemoController to accept MousePressed events.
+Allow the `Pane` in DemoController to accept MousePressed events.
 When the pane is pressed, call the `makeCircle` method.
 You will notice that new balls appear!
 However, they also appear when you try to pick up and move the other balls.
 To prevent this, both of the MousePressed callback methods will need to consume the events they handle, through calling `event.consume()`.

+### Step 8.3 - Change Radius

-1. Augment the Movement private class to slowly grow and shrink the balls.
+Augment the Movement private class to slowly grow and shrink the balls.
 First, you should add a `setRadius(double radius)` method to the `Ball` class that sets the radius.
-Then, add in two fields to the private `Movement` class, one for the current radius, initialized at 25, and one for the rate of change, initialized at 0.1.
+Then, add in two fields to the private `Movement` class, one for the current `radius`, initialized at 25, and one called `dr` for the rate of change, initialized at 0.1.
 In the for loop, set the radius of each `Ball` b to the current radius.
 Following the for loop, add the following lines:

 <!-- -->